Monday, December 31, 2018

 The comedy in Lucky Ghost doesn't land all the time, but when it does, it does!
 It's downright hilarious at times.
 So funny I had to pause the movie a couple of moments!

 Present is that typical African-American dialect of the time.
-It was probably really spoken by many people (still might be), but seeing it in movies can often run the risk of being awkward and potentially offensive, or at the least overused.
+It was probably really spoken by many people (still might be), but seeing it in movies can often run the risk of being awkward and potentially offensive (if written by someone without the right know-how, that is), or at the least overused.
 It's done in moderation here, and I'm not going to cry racism that the all-black production spoke how they want, especially when they deliver such lines as "Is we is or is we ain't out of gas?".
 Other characters are more well-spoken, too, using words fancy enough that many people might be scratching their heads over the meaning.

 The acting's pretty good.
 Mantan is great fun.
 Being the straight man of the duo, F.E.
 Miller isn't quite as distinctive as Moreland.
 He's still fine, but not the one who steals the show.
 Florence O'Brien is a pain as the gambling den's hostess.
 When it comes to romantic foils/female buddies for Mantan Moreland, I prefer Marguerite Whitten myself, seeing as how she can actually act.
 I haven't seen it but I'll also hazard a guess she can sing, too.